 There are a few reports of neuroblastoma cases that are incidentally detected before birth by fetal ultrasound.
 Such cases are exceedingly rare; much more commonly, neuroblastoma is diagnosed after symptoms such as the above are noted.
 In such a situation, the child should be examined by the pediatrician, who will perform a careful physical examination and typically order some laboratory tests and imaging studies.
 The urine can be tested for catecholamines, which are special hormones normally produced only by the adrenal gland but are also produced by 90% of neuroblastomas.
 A computed tomographic (CT) scan or magnetic resonance imaging (MRI) scan may also be ordered.

 Ultimately, a definitive diagnosis of neuroblastoma requires a tissue sample, and thus a tissue biopsy from the tumor and/or bone marrow is obtained.
 A biopsy is a small sample of the suspected tumor tissue that is surgically removed and examined under a microscope.
 It can sometimes be done by making a small hole and using a needle to extract a sample of the tissue.

-Once the diagnosis of neuroblastoma is made, a bone marrow biopsy and a bone scan is done to see if the tumor has spread.
-The I-123 MIBG scan, which is a nuclear medicine study that is used specifically to stage and evaluate neuroblastoma.
+Once the diagnosis of neuroblastoma is made, a bone marrow biopsy and other scans will be performed to see if the tumor has spread.
+The I-123 MIBG scan is a nuclear medicine study that is used specifically to stage and evaluate neuroblastoma.
 It is uses a radioactive tracer (metaiodobenzylguanidine, or MIBG) that is specifically taken up by neuroblastoma cells and may detect hidden deposits of tumor using a special type of camera that can detect the MIBG.

 How Is Neuroblastoma Staged?